DavisVaughan/almanac/README.md

 #>  • day of week: Thu[4]
 ```

-We can create a stepper that steps over all of the events in the bundle.
+We can create a stepper that steps over all of the events in the set.
+If
-If these two holidays were the only ones that your company celebrated,
+these two holidays were the only ones that your company celebrated, the
-the stepper could be viewed as a way to step forward by a “business
+stepper could be viewed as a way to step forward by a “business day”.
-day”.

 For example, Christmas was on a Monday in 2006.
 If you wanted to step 1
 business day forward from the Friday before Christmas, you’d probably